sw17ch/forestfire-rs/README.md

 Currently, the software is setup as a double-buffered mechanism.
 It's my intention to use this to introduce parallelism in the future.

+A screen-capture of a single [run is available](https://youtu.be/Trrow1D23nw).

 # Example

 Green trees are marked with a `^`.
 Burning trees are marked with a `#`.
 Burned